-Shrackle admits striking Professor Williamson, but claims that he was crossing in the middle of the street, rather than in the pedestrian crosswalk, and that he did not look before entering the street in the path of Mr. Shrackle's pickup truck.
-Defendants deny that Shrackle was negligent and allege contributory negligence on the part of the plaintiff, Professor Williamson.
+Shrackle admits striking Professor Williamson, but claims that he was crossing in the middle of the street, rather than in the pedestrian crosswalk, and that he did not look before entering in to the street in the path of Mr. Shrackle's pickup truck.
+Defendants deny that Shrackle was negligent and allege contributory negligence on part of the plaintiff, Professor Williamson.

-You are free to prepare any visual aids consistent with the facts.
+You are free to prepare any visual aids with the facts provided.

 Sixty-five percent (65%) of the final grade will be based on your closing argument given from these mock trial materials.
-Each closing argument will be evaluated by your class peers using an objective form.
-Evaluations by fellow students are reviewed but the final evaluation and grade resides in the professor's judgment.
+Each closing argument will be evaluated by our class peers using an objective form.
+Evaluations by fellow students are reviewing, but the final evaluation and grade resides in the professor's judgment.

 The schedule for the mock trial closing arguments is as follows:

-April 17, 2013 (Class Twenty-five)
+April 16, 2014 (Class Twenty-Five)